AngieToro/Udemy-NodeJS-Project2/README.md

 * Add a product in the Cart
 * Delete a product in the Cart

-The data store is in SQL Data Base
+The data store is in SQL Data Base (MySQL - Sequelize)

 ### Install
 `npm install`